‘RHOC’ Shannon Beador And Lydia McLaughlin Instagram Same Weight Loss Diet To Shockingly Different Reactions

 McLaughlin’s followers didn’t take time to be tactful about their views on her post.
 Some recalled the first season in which she appeared and questioned why producers allowed her to return.

-“She is soooo freaking condescending,” wrote one Real Housewives Of Orange County viewer.
+“She is soooo freaking condescending,” wrote one Real Housewives of Orange County viewer.
 “I don’t think this is the show for Lydia…I didn’t think so the first time and I don’t think so now.”

 RHOC Fans Divide Between Team Lydia And Team Shannon